nerthus-margonem/nerthusaddon/README.md

 ##### How to introduce changes to game?
   - Push source changes to `main` branch.
   - Create new release using [releases interface](https://github.com/nerthus-margonem/nerthusaddon/releases).
 Try to use semantic versioning.
-  - Github actions should now automatically update the production branch with your build.
+  - GitHub Actions should now automatically update the production branch with your build.
   - Changes to [nerthus-addon.user.js](nerthus-addon.user.js) require manual update on [server command site](http://serwery.margonem.pl/)

 ##### How to deliver changes?